GracilianoOG/2d-canvas-shooter/README.md

 I learned a lot of JavaScript, Canvas API, and Game Design concepts while developing this little game.
 I also committed many mistakes that taught me what not to do in future projects.
 I would like to move to a proper game engine or framework like Godot or Phaser in the near future, but I'd still create more games in vanilla JS (or TypeScript), just for fun.

+> ⚠️ This project is my Canvas API playground.
+The game not having any sprites is a intentional design choice.
+Everything, aside from the menus and some UI, is drawn in real time on the canvas.

 ## 🕹️ Controls

 - Use the mouse to aim.